Espebaum/Espebaum.github.io/_posts/libft/2023-10-11-ft-lstlast-lstadd_back.md

 {:.lead}
 [1.
 MY CODES](#1-my-codes)

-> ft_lstadd_front -- Adds the node ’new’ at the beginning of the list.
+> ft_lstlast -- Returns the last node of the list

-> ft_lstsize -- Counts the number of nodes in a list.
+> ft_lstadd_back -- Adds the node ’new’ at the end of the list.

 ## (1) MY CODES
 ~~~c